nodatime/nodatime/www/unstable/userguide/migration-to-2.md

 form is still based on milliseconds.
 (Serialized data which stored values which are now outside the range of valid values cannot be deserialized, however.)

+Calendars
+====

+The Coptic and Julian calendars no longer support variants based on "minimum number of days in the first week of the week year" - it was felt this was really only important for the Gregorian calendar.
+This affects the calls used to fetch Coptic/Julian calendars, the ID in formatted text, and also serialized values.

+As noted above (when talking about removed members), the ISO calendar is now equivalent to the Gregorian 4 calendar.

 Serialization
 ====